 - This is an awareness post so I’m not covering treatment options in any detail except to say that surgery if often used to remove as much tumour as possible.
 Somatostatin Analogues may also be used in certain scenarios in addition to other hormone suppression or symptom controlling drugs.

-- The adrenal cortex mentioned above is actually the site for Adrenocortical Carcinoma (ACC) – this is a totally different cancer.
+- The adrenal cortex mentioned above is the site for Adrenocortical Carcinoma (ACC) – this is a different cancer.

 - Many Pheochromocytoma patients will also be affected by Multiple Endocrine Neoplasia (MEN), in particular MEN2 (there are some wide-ranging percentage figures online for this aspect).
 There can also be an association with Von Hippel-Lindau (VHL) syndrome and less commonly with Neurofibromatosis type 1.

 - Given the nature of the hormones involved with Pheochromocytomas, there is a risk of intraoperative hypertensive crises.
-This is similar in some ways to Carcinoid Crisis but needs careful consideration by those involved in any invasive procedure.
+This is similar in some ways to the Crisis seen in other NETs but needs careful consideration by those involved in any invasive procedure.

 Newly Approved Drug – AZEDRA

 On 30th July 2018, Progenics Pharmaceuticals Announces FDA Approval for AZEDRA® (iobenguane I 131) to Treat Unresectable, Locally Advanced or Metastatic Pheochromocytoma or Paraganglioma – read more by clicking here.